 The REIT is an unincorporated, open-ended real estate investment trust established pursuant to the DOT, and governed by the laws of the Province of Ontario.
 The registered office of the REIT is 1801 - 3300 Bloor Street West, West Tower, Toronto, Ontario, Canada, M8X 2X2.
 The Units are listed on the Toronto Stock Exchange ("TSX") under the symbol TNT.UN.
-The REIT currently owns and operates a portfolio of 25 commercial properties consisting of approximately 1.4 million square feet in secondary markets across Canada.
+As at June 30, 2016, the REIT owns and operates a portfolio of 25 commercial properties consisting of approximately 1.4 million square feet across Canada.